FmTod2/skill-assessment/README.md

 <p align="center"><a href="./LEAME.md">Spanish / Español</a></p>

-# Quotes App

 ## Skill Assessment

-The challenge will contain a few core features most applications have.
-These include connecting to an API, basic MVC, exposing an API, and finally, writing tests.
+The challenge is to create a Laravel package that handles fetching quotes from an external API.
+This will involve connecting to an API, basic package structure, exposing an API within the package, and writing tests.

 The API we want you to connect to is [https://dummyjson.com/docs/quotes](https://dummyjson.com/docs/quotes).
-All the logic related to fetching and manipulating quotes from this API should be encapsulated within a separate composer package located in `./packages/quotes`.
+All the logic related to fetching and manipulating quotes from this API must be encapsulated within a composer package.

 ### Attention Programmers

 Please read the following instructions carefully before beginning the skill test:

 1. **Repository**:
-The project must be contained in the same repository adn application, both frontend and backend.
+The project must be contained in the provided repository.
+You will be working within the `./packages/quotes` directory.

 2. **Complete All Tasks**:
 Each task is crucial and must be fully completed.
 Partial completion will not be considered.